mlafeldt/ps2dev-box/README.md

 - The virtual machine runs on top of [VirtualBox].
 - [Vagrant] is used to build and provision the virtual machine.
+- [vagrant-omnibus] is required to install Chef inside the VM.
 - [Berkshelf] is used to install Chef cookbooks.

 ## How to build the VM